titusdecali/dripdotdesign/_drafts/reviewing-the-supply-single-edge-razor-2-0.md

 ### Aerospace-grade materials for a clean shave

-The Supply Single Edge Razor 2.0 is available in two different materials.
+The Supply Single Edge Razor 2.0 is available in two different premium materials.

 * Alloy razors coated with aerospace-grade PVD chrome for maximum durability.
 * 100% solid stainless steel razors for comfort and sturdiness.

 We love the design of this product.
-A blend of minimalism with a futuristic touch.
-We could see this razor in the house of a minimalist architect or in the USS Enterprise (Startrek).
+A blend of simplicity with a futuristic touch.
+We could see this razor in the house of a minimalist architect or used by the men of the USS Enterprise (Startrek).

-Start your day with confidence thanks to a clean and painless shave with Supply Razor.

 ###

-What’s so special about the Supply Single Edge Razor 2.0?
+### What’s so special about the Supply Single Edge Razor 2.0?

 **Safety**: designed to accept _injector style_ blades.
 Simple, safe and efficient.